NoahY/q2a-book/README.rst

 - fully customizable HTML template via admin/plugins
 - options for sorting and inclusion
 - option for static or on-the-fly creation (static requires PHP to write to file)
+- option to create PDF file - requires wkhtmltopdf (see below)

 ------------
 Installation